 Do you know the laws of your state?

 All states have laws that protect bullying, harassment, and intimidation in school.
-With a clear definitions, schools must enforce uniform standards of conduct.
+With clear definitions, schools must enforce uniform standards of conduct.
 When a school finds out that harassment may have occurred, staff must investigate the incident(s) promptly and respond appropriately.
 With state law, schools cannot turn a blind eye to bullying.

 Does your child have a disability, food allergy, or other special health need?
 Know his rights.
 Make sure his IEP includes a plan to protect your child from bullying.
 Keep an eye out for signs that your child is being bullied-by children, or even unfortunately by staff.
 Bullying behavior may cross the line to become “disability harassment,” which is prohibited under the Americans with Disabilities Act.